sanchez-cristian/Gaum-script/README.md

 ## Commands

-> **NOTE:** It's important to know that Gaum doesn't handle created user password because it can be a security breach.
-But that can be solved using `passwd` command.
-As in the example below.
+> **NOTE:** It's important to know that Gaum create users using the same username as password .That can be solved using `passwd` command.
+As in the example.
 `sudo passwd example_username`

 | Input | Description |